Mestareddy/edikan-bassey-portfolio/README.md

 # Edikan's Portfolio
-Here a clearer picture of my works is showcased.
+A portfolio application built on Sanity studio with react which shows a clearer picture of who i am and my experience building applications with MERN Stack.
 Click on: https://edikan-bassey.netlify.app/
 To see beautiful projects i have brought to life.